-In this article, I’ll show you how.
+In this post, I’ll show you how.
 We’ll look at five of the most common configuration mistakes and how to avoid them.

 1. Pretending Constants Are Configuration